awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 Spot Instance tagging for AWS Batch compute resources is supported as of October 25, 2017\.
 Prior to that support, the recommended IAM managed policy \(`AmazonEC2SpotFleetRole`\) for the Amazon EC2 Spot Fleet role did not contain permissions to tag Spot Instances at launch\.
 The new recommended IAM managed policy is called `AmazonEC2SpotFleetTaggingRole`\.

-To fix Spot Instance tagging on creation, follow the procedure below to apply the current recommended IAM managed policy to your Amazon EC2 Spot Fleet role, and then any future Spot Instances that are created with that role have permissions to apply instance tags on creation\.
+To fix Spot Instance tagging on creation, follow the following procedure to apply the current recommended IAM managed policy to your Amazon EC2 Spot Fleet role, and then any future Spot Instances that are created with that role have permissions to apply instance tags on creation\.

 **To apply the current IAM managed policy to your Amazon EC2 Spot Fleet role**